Video shows moments Chris Watts confesses to killing pregnant wife

 Watts, 33, initially said his family was missing and made a public plea for their safe return, but investigators quickly saw through the facade when they discovered the father was having an affair with a coworker.

-Friends told investigators that when the couple abruptly cancelled a gender reveal party they had planned for when Shanann returned from her trip, they grew concerned.
+Friends told investigators that when the couple abruptly canceled a gender reveal party they had planned for when Shanann returned from her trip, they grew concerned.

 A friend texted Shanann to ask what why the party was canceled, logs show.
 "Chris said we are not compatible anymore," she texted her friend.